respiratory-immunology-lab/microbiome-dada2/README.md

 #### R packrat package

-R packages are managed using packrat.
+R packages are managed using renv.
 This ensures maximal reproducibility and portability of the analysis by using an encapsulated, version controlled, installation of R packages instead of any system-level R packages installation.

-Make sure that the packrat R package is installed before starting:
+Make sure that the renv R package is installed before starting:

 ```
 # R
-> install.packages("packrat")
+> install.packages("renv")
 ```

 #### RStudio